atari-monk/doc-site/coding/log.md

 ### 08:54

-Note on package hierarchy and decided where to move Storage Provider class.
+Note on **_package hierarchy_** and decided where to move Storage Provider class.

+### 12:40

+From old Storage Provider, created new Storage Provider and Config Provider.
+These are layer on top of tool functions; for key value type files.
+Config is used to store path for key value storage file.
+Key Value storage is some api (crud methods) on json.
+Hope was storage would be usefull for cli command params that can use memory.